dgwynne/wslv/README.md

 `cmnd(topic, payload)` function for wslv to call.
 The `cmnd/DEVNAME/` prefix is removed from the topic before the Lua `cmnd()` handler is called.

+Lua scripts can also publish or subscribe to any MQTT topic they want.